Riduidel/consul-helm/README.md

 # Consul Helm Chart

-This repository contains the official HashiCorp Helm chart for installing and configuring Consul on Kubernetes.
+This repository DOES NOT contains the official HashiCorp Helm chart for installing and configuring Consul on Kubernetes.

+But Instead, it allows deployment of Consul in OpenShift, which has slightly more restrictive security policies.
+Detail of modifications will be present in [Running in OpenShift](#running-in-openshift)

 This chart supports multiple use cases of Consul on Kubernetes depending on the values provided.

 For full documentation on this Helm chart along with all the ways you can